-Therefore, both areas are referred to in Revelation with only the first specifically mentioned when Christ first returns to heaven from earth.
+Therefore, both areas are referred to in Revelation, with only the first specifically mentioned when Christ first returns to heaven from earth.

 4. Dealing With Sin

-The price of sin was paid at Calvary which we receive by faith, but then these need dealing with in the heavenly sanctuary afterwards in order to finally rid both heaven and earth of sin before the new heaven and earth come.
+The price of sin was paid at Calvary, which we receive by faith, but then these need dealing with in the heavenly sanctuary afterwards to finally rid both heaven and earth of sin before the new heaven and earth come.
 In other words, Jesus Christ's perfect sacrifice and spilt-blood on earth enables Him to be the High Priest in the heavenly sanctuary and finally deal with our sins.

 “For then must he often have suffered since the foundation of the world: but now once in the end of the world hath he appeared to put away sin by the sacrifice of himself.” – Hebrews 9:26